software-assignments-spring2021/spring-2019-rally/README.md

 ### **Installation Guidelines:**
 This section of the file will be updated as per the status of the project.
-Currently, we are in the initial phase of the project.
+Currently, we are in the foundation phase of the project.